GranitB/slate/source/index.md

 # Introduction

 Welcome to the NodeJS CRUD API!
-You can use our API to access CRUD API endpoints, which can get information on various cats, kittens, and breeds in our database.
+You can use our API to access CRUD API endpoints, which you can get information for Contacts in our database.

+We have make validation, if you type and invalid data or want to edit delete you will always have confirmation like updated succesully, delete sucessfully or invalid data we hoppe you will love our simple application if you have any issue please contact us we're here to help you .

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+It a simple application , you can create contact , get , update and delete contact from the database.
+All these in Json format .
+You can view code examples in the dark area to the right with the SHELL commands.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+This example API documentation page was created by Granit Berisha for links in GIT you can find in the footer link.

 # Contacts